cceh/ntg/docs/_sources/vm.rst.txt

 The API server loads its configuration from the :file:`~ntg/prj/ntg/ntg/instance/` directory, one config file for each project.
 See :ref:`api-server-config-files`.

-The API server runs as systemd service, owned by the user 'ntg' and controlled by the file: :file:`/etc/systemd/system/ntg.service`.
+The API server runs as systemd service, owned by the user "ntg" and controlled by the file: :file:`/etc/systemd/system/ntg.service`.

-The user 'ntg' has sudo rights to control the API server:
+The user "ntg" has sudo rights to control the API server:

 .. code:: bash